Lab 4 Assignment: Full Report

 • For this subsection, comment on the trends (if any) for activity in different tissues (Table 1) as they are relevant to your purpose.

 • If the trends are unclear to you, a good strategy is analysis (the separation of information into categories).
 A common analytical approach for discussing a parameter that varies is to define categories for the highest and lowest extremes.
-Depending on your criteria, you may also need to define a category for values that do not fall into your defined categories.
+Depending on your data, you may wish additional intermediate categories.

 • At minimum, you must discuss trends for Inducibility Factor (+SDS/-SDS ratio) and at least one of: